Ljubljana City Break: A Perfect 3-Day Weekend Itinerary

 Getting There

 Ljubljana Castle is accessible via a scenic, winding hike that begins near the Old Town, which takes about 15-20 minutes to reach the top.
-Alternatively, for a quicker and more leisurely route, you can take the funicular railway from Krekov Square.
+Alternatively, you can take the funicular railway from Krekov Square for a quicker and more leisurely route.
 The funicular is a short ride but a memorable experience, offering lovely views as you ascend.
-You can also opt for taking the funicular up and come down via the pathway, depending on the weather of course.
+You can also opt for taking the funicular up and coming down via the pathway, depending on the weather.

 Castle Highlights